What Is a Cloud-Native Application Protection Platform (CNAPP)?

 Cloud infrastructure entitlement management (CIEM) helps you manage permissions and rights across your cloud environment, including across multi-cloud setups.
 It typically enforces the principle of least privilege and scans your cloud infrastructure configuration to find unnecessary access to resources to report them.
 It can also detect and report other misconfigurations such as a user or role having access to all actions on a resource when only read access is needed.

 Cloud-native application protection platforms should be used not only for production operations but also within the scope of software development in order to increase reliability and testing in the CI/CD pipeline phase.
-A CNAPP can detect and prevent cloud infrastructure issues (as noted above in relation to IaC scanning) and run another type of static analysis such as the scanning done by KSPM or CSPM.
+A CNAPP can detect and prevent cloud infrastructure issues (as noted above in relation to IaC scanning) and run another type of static analysis such as the scanning done by ASPM, KSPM or CSPM.

 CNAPP Benefits